 Several documentaries related to Columbus’s voyage to the Americas are broadcasted on television.
 In educational institutes, there are held different activities like debates, games, themed parties, and lectures related to Columbus and his voyage.

-This year’s Columbus Day falls on Monday, 14 October 2019 – celebrating the 527th Anniversary of Christoper Columbus’s discovery of the Americas.
+This year’s Columbus Day falls on 10 October – celebrating the 528th Anniversary of Christopher Columbus’s discovery of the Americas.
 Happy Columbus Day!

 List Of The United States of America’s States & Columbus Day Observances